digital-medicine-research-group-UNAV/RNACOREX/README.md

 # miRNetClassifier

-miRNetClassifier is a package that develops Conditional Linear Gaussian Classifiers (CLGs) to identify miRNA-mRNA coregulation networks and classify new samples.
+miRNetClassifier is a package that extracts the post-transcriptional coregulation network associated to a specific phenotype.
+The package filters the input miRNAs and mRNAs using well-known databases such as TargetScan, DIANA and miRTarBase and develops Conditional Linear Gaussian Classifiers (CLGs) to identify the most relevant miRNA-mRNA interactions and classify new samples.

 ## Requirements